 When you can make changes to your new plan

-Outside of the open enrollment period for 2023 coverage that runs from Nov.
-1, 2022, to Jan.
-15, 2023, you can only make changes to your plan if you qualify for a Special Enrollment Period.
+The 2024 Open Enrollment Period (OEP) ended on Jan.
+16 in most states.
+So, during that window you can only make changes to your plan if you qualify for a Special Enrollment Period.